JKolor/GeoLocating-Algorithm/README.md

   - "GeoGuessr" contains the code for the GeoGuessr class of the Anvil App.
   - "ImageGuessr" contains the code for the ImageGuessr class of the Anvil App.

-In order to create a copy of the App on Anvil Works, which includes its design, Please you the following link:
+In order to create a copy of the App on Anvil Works, which includes its design, please use the following link:
 - https://anvil.works/build#clone:VEPM2TD6F6IP5H4Z=QVA3Z37FRFAPOQXFTSWQDWG5